Skip to content

 • Positioning (available for both @floating-ui/react and @floating-ui/react-dom).

-• Interactions (available for just @floating-ui/react).
+• Interactions (available for only @floating-ui/react).

 Positioning

-useFloating() is the main hook of each package.
+useFloating() is the main Hook of each package.

 At its most basic, the Hook returns a refs object and a floatingStyles object: